eug/jMetalDocumentation/algorithmTemplates.md

 To develop an EA, all the abstract the methods used in the `run()` method must be implemented.
 We describe those methods next:
 * `createInitialPopulation()`: This method fills the population with a set of tentative solutions.
 The typical strategy consists in generating randomly initialized solutions, but any other approach can be applied.
-* `evaluatePopulation(population)`: All the solutions in the `population` argument are evaluated and a population, which can be the same one passed as a parameter or a new one) is returned as a result.
+* `evaluatePopulation(population)`: All the solutions in the `population` argument are evaluated and a population, which can be the same one passed as a parameter or a new one, is returned as a result.
 * `initProgress()`: The progress of an EA is usually measured by counting iterations or function evaluations.
 This method initializes the progess counter.
 * `isStoppingConditionReached()`: the stopping condition establishes when the algorithm finishes its execution.
 * `selection(population)`: the selection method chooses a number of solutions from the population to become the mating pool.